 A/B testing lets you focus your resources for maximum output with minor modifications.
 For example, you can just change the copy a little bit and see how people react to it.
 You would be surprised how even the smallest changes can positively impact the ROI.

 You can also try it out before implementing a new feature.
 Before you show it to all users, A/B test it to understand how a portion of your audience reacts to it.
-Making changes on your website without testing may or may not pay off in the short and long run.
-But testing and then making changes can make the outcome a lot more predictable.
+Making changes on your website without testing may or may not pay off in the long run.
+But testing and then making changes can make the outcome a lot more predictable and deliver reliable results.

 Since A/B testing is completely data-driven with no room for guesswork or gut feelings, you can quickly determine a “winner” and a “loser” based on your data.
 The metrics are for example time spent on the page, number of demo calls, click-through rate, and so on.